Confidential STD Testing Clinic Q&A

 Smart Choice Medical Clinic provides confidential STD testing and treatment in Tyler, TX.
+We are conveniently located at 3347 Old Jacksonville Rd Tyler, TX 75701.
 For more information, please call us or request an appointment online.

 Sexual health is a fundamental part of the human experience, and is essential to our overall wellbeing.
 Having a good sex drive is healthy, and should be explored safely.
 There are inherent risks to sex, and the proper precautionary measures should be taken to ensure that all parties remain safe and healthy.
 If preventative measures are not taken, contracting a sexually transmitted disease is a real risk.
 STDs can be spread via skin to skin contact, by exchanging bodily fluids, or by coming into contact with an infected person’s blood.
 Bacterial infections, such as gonorrhea, chlamydia and syphilis, can be treated with a course of antibiotics.
 However, viral infections, including herpes, HPV and HIV, do not have a cure.
 Some viral STDs, like hepatitis B, cannot be cured, but can be prevented with immunizations.

 Yes, we do!
 At Smart Choice Medical Clinic, we offer STD testing for several common sexually transmitted infections and can help you determine whether you are affected.
 All test results are completely confidential and will not be seen by anyone but you.
 Call us today to get in touch with one of our caring professionals to book your confidential STD test today!

 While not all STDs exhibit symptoms, they can have dangerous sequelae.
 A sequela is a medical condition which results from a previous disease, and is otherwise known as a complication of an untreated disease.
 Certain STDs, if not treated, can cause pelvic inflammatory disease (PID) in women, which can lead to health problems like ectopic pregnancy or infertility.